aml4td/website/README.md

 ## Is there code?

-We definitely want to decouple the content from specific software.
+We definitely want to decouple the content of this work from specific software.
 [One of our other books](http://appliedpredictivemodeling.com/) on modeling had computing sections.
-They are nice to peruse, and people enjoyed having them there.
-However, they can quickly become outdated and take up a lot of space.
+Many people found these sections to be a useful resource at the time of the book's publication.
+However, code can quickly become outdated in today's computational environment.
+In addition, this information takes up a lot of page space that would be better used for other topics.

+But, don't worry, we will still make code available for readers!
 The sources for the material use R, and early adopters can find them in the [GitHub repository](https://github.com/aml4td/website).

-However, we will create other websites with computing supplements for R and Python (hopefully more in the future).
+In addition, we will create other websites with computing supplements for R and, hopefully, at some point in the future, Python.
 Those will become finalized around the time we finish the first version of the materials.

 ## How can I ask questions?